ngardiner/dab_templates/logserver/README.md

 - SHIP: Specify SHIP=1 to automatically configure the sending of rsyslog messages to logstash.
 - LSIP: Configures a Logstash connection to elasticsearch server IP specified
+   - Note: If you set this option and find your container unaccessible via SSH (connection refused), it may be because the logstash service is unable to reach the elasticsearch server.
+In this case, log on to the Proxmox server and execute the ```lxc-attach --name [Container ID]``` command, and stop logstash with the ```systemctl stop logstash``` command.
 - RSIP: Configures a native rsyslog connection to elasticsearch *not yet implemented*

 #### Examples